 - Spread out the wrap flat and fold one corner down.
 Now lay your baby face up on the wrap.
 Make sure that the baby’s neck and head are not below the folded corner.

 - Place the baby’s hands on their chest and bring up the wrap from one side over the baby’s arms and tuck it under the baby.
-Leave some wiggle room for the hips.
+Leave some

 - Now fold the wrap from bottom up.
 Make sure you leave a little room so that your baby’s feet can move freely.
 The baby’s knees and legs should be bent a little and have room to move too.